-Population structure of FPRRH S. aureus isolates: domination of MSSA CC152

-We observed marked diversity among the 41 S. aureus isolates we characterised, as quantified in a core genome phylogeny (Fig. 1).
-We were able to obtain complete MLST data for 25 of these (Fig. 1) and delineated nine different STs belonging to six CCs.
-Isolates belonging to a particular CC clustered together in the population structure inferred from core genome comparison (Fig. 1).
+Population structure of FPRRH S. aureus isolates: domination of MSSA CC152: We observed marked diversity among the 41 S. aureus isolates we characterised, as quantified in a core genome phylogeny (Figure 1).
+We were able to obtain complete MLST data for 25 of these (Figure 1) and delineated nine different STs belonging to six CCs.
+Isolates belonging to a particular CC clustered together in the population structure inferred from core genome comparison (Figure 1).
 Most isolates for which we obtained complete MLST data (15) belonged to ST152 and its single locus variant ST1633 (CC152).
-For three more isolates, we obtained MLST data for six out of seven loci allowing them to be attributed to CC152 if not a specific ST. Two further isolates (180 and 191) had more incomplete MLST data, but core genome analysis indicated they clustered tightly with CC152 isolates.
+For three more isolates, we obtained MLST data for 6 out of 7 loci allowing them to be attributed to CC152 if not a specific ST. Two further isolates (180 and 191) had more incomplete MLST data, but core genome analysis indicated they clustered tightly with CC152 isolates.
 Thus, in total 20 of the 41 isolates we studied (49%) were likely CC152.
-Ruimy and colleagues [57] were the first to highlight the exceptionally high frequency of CC152 in northern Africa, having assigned 24% of isolates recovered from the nasopharynx of apparently healthy Malian people to this CC.
-Numerous subsequent studies of clinical isolates across the continent have supported this observation (reviewed in [58]); most recently, Kyany'a et al. (2020) and Obasuyi et al. (2020) reported CC152 was the most common clonal complex encountered, representing about a quarter of the clinical isolates they characterised in Kenya and Nigeria respectively [59, 60].
+Ruimy and colleagues [56] were the first to highlight the exceptionally high frequency of CC152 in northern Africa, having assigned 24% of isolates recovered from the nasopharynx of apparently healthy Malian people to this CC.
+Numerous subsequent studies of clinical isolates across the continent have supported this observation (reviewed in [57]); most recently, Kyany'a et al (2020) and Obasuyi et al (2020) reported CC152 was the most common clonal complex encountered, representing about a quarter of the clinical isolates they characterised in Kenya and Nigeria respectively [58, 59].

 A high proportion of CC152 isolates had either no resistance phenotype or were resistant to just one antibiotic (most commonly tetracycline).
-We found 25% were resistant to cotrimoxazole and 20% were resistant to erythromycin.
+25% were resistant to cotrimoxazole and 20% were resistant to erythromycin.
 The most common ARGs in this group were dfrA/dfrG (100%), blaZ (80%) and tet (40%).
 Phenotypic and genotypic screening determined low frequencies of resistance to ciprofloxacin, clindamycin and chloramphenicol.
-Comparison of CC152 and non-CC152 isolates in this study revealed PathogenWatch predictions of methicillin, chloramphenicol and ciprofloxaxin resistance were all significantly less prevalent in CC152 members $(\chi^2 = 7.96, 4.39 \text{ and } 7.00, P = 0.005, 0.036 \text{ and } 0.008 \text{ respectively}).$ PathogenWatch also predicted that resistance-associated mecA (methicillin resistance), grlA and gyrA (ciprofloxacin resistance) were significantly less prevalent among CC152 members (χ=7.96, 5.42 and 5.63, P=0.005, 0.020 and 0.018 respectively).
-Thus 19 out of 20 (95%) of CC152 isolates were MSSA.
+Comparison of CC152 and non-CC152 isolates in this study revealed PathogenWatch predictions of methicillin, chloramphenicol and ciprofloxaxin resistance were all significantly less prevalent in CC152 members (χ^2 =7.96, 4.39 and 7.00, P=0.005, 0.036 and 0.008 respectively).

+PathogenWatch also predicted that resistance-associated mecA (methicillin resistance), grlA and gyrA (ciprofloxacin resistance) were significantly less prevalent among CC152 members $(\chi^2 = 7.96, 5.42 \text{ and } 5.63, P=0.005, 0.020 \text{ and } 0.018 \text{ respectively})$.
+Thus 19/20 (95%) of CC152 isolates were MSSA.
 In contrast to other CC152 members, three isolates exhibited MDR phenotypes.
-Isolates 145, 175 and 191 were resistant to three, four and five classes of antibiotics respectively, however, there was little similarity in their resistance profiles and ARG compliments, suggesting that they were acquired independently of one another.
+Isolates 145, 175 and 191 were resistant to 3, 4 and 5 classes of antibiotics respectively, however, there was little similarity in their resistance profiles and ARG compliments, suggesting that they were acquired independently of one another.
 Isolate 191 was the only MRSA and harboured genetic markers of resistance to eight different classes of antibiotic.
 All three MDR isolates were resistant to erythromycin, but associated genetic markers were only present in 191, harbouring both erm and msrA genes that are commonly plasmid associated.
 Further investigation is needed to determine how these MDR and potentially pan-resistant profiles have developed in a clonal complex that is mainly associated with healthy individuals.